-Referee Facility - A Referee Facility is a statecontracted vehicle emissions test facility that provides certain Smog Check services for motorists.
+Referee Facility - A Referee Facility is a state-contracted vehicle emissions test facility that provides certain Smog Check services for consumers.
 A Referee Facility is authorized to offer specialized inspection services that are beyond the scope of California's licensed Smog Check stations.